trentlarson/endorser-ch/sql/README.md

     -- owns the data and claimed the relationship so they obviously implicitly confirmed it.
     --
     fulfillsLinkConfirmed INTEGER DEFAULT 0,

+    -- This is the ID of the plan claim JWT to which this Plan directly links.
+    -- It is typically an internal ID, eg. 01D25AVGQG1N8E9JNGK7C7DZRD, but -- also supports external, global IDs.
+    --
+    -- It's important because a handle ID points to content that can change -- over time, but when claiming that this fulfills a plan we want a -- reference to the exact claim that was seen at the time of the link, -- in case something substantial in the plan changed and no longer reflects -- the intent of the provider(s) of this Plan. fulfillsPlanClaimId TEXT,

     -- current plan contributes to another plan with this global plan ID fulfillsPlanHandleId TEXT,